 This type of service occurs when the process server can’t serve the defendant personally.
 After several failed attempts in serving the other party, the process server can leave the legal document with a responsible adult in the same household as the defendant.
 On the same day or the next day, the process server must mail (registered mail or courier) another copy of the document to the defendant’s place of residence.

-Even though you can choose to serve your documents by alternate to personal service, it is important to note that in some cases you need the permission of the judge in other to serve your documents using this method.
+Even though you can choose to serve your documents by substituted service i.e. registered mail, courier, email, or fax.
+It is important to note that in some cases you need the permission of the judge in other to serve your documents using this method.